MicrosoftDocs/OData-docs/Odata-docs/webapi/custom-url-parsing.md

 config.EnableCaseInsensitive(caseInsensitive: true);
 config.MapODataServiceRoute("odata", "odata", edmModel);
 ```
-**Note**: Case insensitive flag enables both for metadata and key-words, not only on path segment, but also on query option.
+[!Note]: Case insensitive flag enables both for metadata and key-words, not only on path segment, but also on query option.

 For example: